 Ann Krinitsky, Marin Symphony Youth Orchestra Director

-Ann Krinitsky directs the Marin Symphony Youth Performance programs and the Virtuoso Program at San Domenico School.
-She also conducts Family Concerts with the Marin Symphony.
+As Director of Marin Symphony Youth Performance programs and the Virtuoso Program at San Domenico School, Ann Krinitsky also conducts Family Concerts with the Marin Symphony.

 Andrei Gorchov, Assistant Conductor and Youth Programs Administrator

 Andrei Gorchov was born in Marin County, CA, where he attended Redwood High School and began playing the flute at age 8.
 He has been a soloist and an orchestral musician with the Marin Symphony and is an alumnus of the Marin Symphony Youth Orchestra.
 After receiving a degree in flute performance from San Francisco State University, Andrei has pursued a career in conducting which has led him from the Oakland Youth Orchestra to Tanglewood.
 As a choral conductor, Andrei has taught at Singers Marin and at Redwood High School.
 As an orchestral conductor, Andrei has studied with Michael Morgan and has been the associate conductor for the Oakland Youth Orchestra, which included a tour to Greece in 2006.
 Andrei is deeply involved in and committed to the value of youth music and education in Marin County and currently holds a studio of over 40 young flutists.

 c/o The Marin Symphony

 San Rafael, CA 94903